-The first step for qualifying for SSDI is to make sure your job is covered by Social Security benefits.
+The first step for qualifying for SSDI with COPD is to make sure your job is covered by Social Security benefits.
 After you pass step one, then you submit a detailed application for the SSA to review.
 Your SSDI application should include attached medical documentation that represents evidence of your COPD symptoms.
 The SSA requires SSDI applicants to demonstrate they no longer can do the same work that they did before the onset of COPD.
-Moreover, your disability must have lasted for at least one year before the submission of your SSDI application.
+Moreover, your COPD disability must have lasted for at least one year before the submission of your SSDI application.
 The SSA refers to a guide called the Blue Book to determine SSDI eligibility.
 COPD is listed as a chronic respiratory disorder under Section 3.02.

 Residual Functional Capacity Assessment

 With more than 50 percent of all SSDI claims rejected by the SSA, how do COPD patients receive financial assistance for covering the costs associated with diagnosing, treating, and rehabilitating the respiratory disorder?
 The answer lies in taking a Residual Functional Capacity (RFC) assessment.
 An RFC represents a more thorough review of your case that is conducted by Disability Determination Services (DDS).
 The branch of the SSA might ask you to undergo a comprehensive medical evaluation that is done by a DDS physician.
 You can also file a request for your doctor to complete an RFC.
 Your doctor knows more about how COPD has negatively impacted you more than any other medical professional